sonyfebrian/list-university/README.md

 # List University

 This project was created using Vite, And React .
+You can check out the live version of this project [here](https://list-university.vercel.app/).

 ## Initialize project